Muriel-Salvan/Modsvaskr-app/README.md

 Just uncompress the whole archive in a common location.
 In this README the location `C:\Programs\Modsvaskr` is taken as an example.

+Be **careful to only use ASCII characters in the installation path** (no UTF-8 characters), otherwise some installation/update commands may fail.

 ### Install dependencies

 Once uncompressed, execute the file `Install.cmd` to install the tool's dependencies.